Gustry/GeoHealth/README.md

 ## Installation (for Windows only)

 For windows
-- Download installation.zip.
-The zip file contains all package in installation folder
+- Download [installation.zip](https://github.com/raynus/GeoPublicHealth/raw/master/installation/installation.zip) The zip file contains all package in installation folder
 - Start OSGeo4W Shell as administration
 - py3_env
 - CD to installation folder